 Date: 500s - 400s B.C.

 Ezra, Nehemiah, priests, Levites and the Great Synagogue edit and finalize what we call the Old Testament.
-This allowed the scriptures to be accurately preserved, copied, and dispersed throughout the world.
+This allowed the Bible to be accurately preserved, copied, and dispersed throughout the world.

 Birth of the Messiah